ionson100/JsMvcIon/README.md

 1. Create  model.

-2. Mark the attribute [JsMvcBaseAtribute...].
+2. Mark the attribute [JsMvcBaseAttribute...].

 3. Object models do json send to page: